-Will drywall crack in cold weather? (below 32 degrees Fahrenheit) | Always | 17% | In most cases | 17% | In some cases | 39% | Never | 26% | | | Question: Will drywall crack in cold weather? (below 32 degrees Fahrenheit) Top Answer (39% of 23 votes): In some cases.
+Will drywall crack in cold weather? (below 32 degrees Fahrenheit) | Always | 14% | In most cases | 17% | In some cases | 35% | Never | 32% | | | Question: Will drywall crack in cold weather? (below 32 degrees Fahrenheit) Top Answer (35% of 28 votes): In some cases.

-Answer: In most cases Explanation: Yes, in some cases.
-Drywall is ment to be flexible. | Skyline Painting and Drywall | Answer: In most cases Explanation: The drywall itself will not crack however the joint compound if not installed properly will | Manning Drywall | Answer: Never Explanation: Cold weather is not the cause of drywall cracks | Lark D Drywall,llc | | ProMatcher | Answer: In some cases Explanation: Dryewall expands and contracts with temperature and moisture changes. | S. Williams Painting | Answer: In some cases Explanation: Its not the drywall its the mud on the drywall that cracks.
-Drywall mud is not flexible so if you have a consent temperature you will be ok, but major changes can crack the drywall mud. | Complete Home Painting, LLC | Answer: Never Explanation: Drywall doesn't crack because of freezing temperatures, it cracks in some areas because first of all the framing behind Sheetrock isn't perfectly straight and drywallers didn't use any buttstrips (shims) to make it even before hanging drywall.
+Answer: In most cases Explanation: Freezing and thawing causes building material to expand and contract which may cause drywall joints to crack | Dimke Property Solutions llc | Answer: Never Explanation: The drywall won't.
+The mud will if it's not dry.
+If it's dry it won't freeze | Steve Sheppard Drywall Interior Construction | Answer: In most cases Explanation: Yes, in some cases.
+Drywall is ment to be flexible. | Skyline Painting and Drywall | | ProMatcher | Answer: Never Explanation: Cold weather is not the cause of drywall cracks | Lark D Drywall,llc | Answer: Never Explanation: Drywall compound this more prone to cracking in high temperatures for instance if you have a wood-burning stove it is incredibly likely within a few months that your drywall seams and corner bead will crack do to drywall compound shrinking | Frenchman drywall services | Answer: In some cases Explanation: Dryewall expands and contracts with temperature and moisture changes. | S. Williams Painting | | ProMatcher | Answer: Never Explanation: Drywall doesn't crack because of freezing temperatures, it cracks in some areas because first of all the framing behind Sheetrock isn't perfectly straight and drywallers didn't use any buttstrips (shims) to make it even before hanging drywall.
 Also crack will come up if there was no tape put on the seam.

 | DVP CONSTRUCTION |